muskangarg03/Docker_Course_Codes/Packaging_The_SpringBoot_Web_App.md

-# Lecture - 331 (Packaging the Spring Boot Web App)
+# Lecture - Packaging the Spring Boot Web App
 This document provides a list of basic Docker CLI commands used in the lecture.

 ### Step 1: Package the Project Using Maven